contributte/datagrid/.docs/columns.md

 # Columns

-There are several column classes, and they all have some common behaviour and properties.
+There are several column classes and they all have some common behaviour and properties.

 ## Api